-The restaurant has wonderful deck perched just above the beach and it was packed with early diners sitting in the comfortable sofas bathed in the still warm sunshine We had a table booked inside as we hadn’t realise how lovely the evening would be and as it happened, our table was in a pool of sunshine beside the open French doors with a view to die for out into the ocean, so we were very nearly outside.
+The restaurant has wonderful deck perched just above the beach and it was packed with early diners, sitting in the comfortable sofas.
+However, we had booked a table inside as we hadn’t realise how lovely the evening would be.
+As it happened, our table was in a pool of sunshine beside the open French doors, with a view to die for out into the ocean, so we were very nearly outside.

-To start with I chose melon and Charles went for his eternal favourite – mussels which was followed at a well paced interval by a gorgeous lobster (a very reasonable treat at £15.75) with salad and proper chips.
-And OMG because it was a birthday a knickerbocker-glory!
+To start with I chose melon and Charles went for his eternal favourite – mussels.
+The starter was followed at a well paced interval by the main course of lobster (a very reasonable treat at £15.75) with salad and proper chips.
+And OMG because it was a birthday we finished with a knickerbocker-glory!

 As our coffee arrived the sun was starting to set over the sea and I slipped out on to the deck to take a quick snap as the smartly uniformed waiters set about sweeping the days collection of sand up from the still warm boards.

 I was the driver for the evening – well it was Charles’s birthday and after a brief panic looking for the car key it was discovered still in the ignition …Ah hum …..and we chugged home at a stately thirty miles an hour which was my maximum for the hairpin bends along the way.
 I must say though I did have a bit of an entourage of potential rally drivers by the time I reached Penzance!